dengwirda/jigsaw-geo-matlab/README.md

 	g++ -std=c++11 -pedantic -Wall -O3 -flto -fPIC -D NDEBUG -I libcpp -static-libstdc++ jigsaw.cpp -shared -o libjigsaw64r.so

 can be used to build a `JIGSAW` shared library.
 See the headers in <a href="../master/jigsaw/inc/">`JIGSAW(GEO)/jigsaw/inc/`</a> for details on the `API`.
+The `#define __lib_jigsaw` directive in `jigsaw.cpp` toggles the source between executable and shared-library modes.

 ### `On Windows`:

 `JIGSAW` has been successfully built using various versions of the `msvc` compiler.
+I do not provide a sample `msvc` project, but the following steps can be used to create one:

+	* Create a new, empty MSVC project.
+	* Import the jigsaw.cpp file, this contains the main() entry-point.
+	* Modify the MSVC project settings to include the directory "../src/libcpp/" directory.
+	* Modify the MSVC project settings to disable the ""

 ### `Folder Structure`:

-Once you have built the `JIGSAW` binaries, place them in the
+Once you have built the `JIGSAW` binaries, place them in the `../jigsaw/bin/` and/or `../jigsaw/lib/` directories, so that they can be found by the `MATLAB`/`OCTAVE` interface, and the unit tests in `../jigsaw/uni/`.

 ## `Example Problems`

 After downloading and building the code, navigate to the root `JIGSAW(GEO)` directory within your <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="https://www.gnu.org/software/octave">`OCTAVE`</a> installation to run the set of examples contained in `meshdemo.m`:
 ````
-meshdemo(1); % a simple, two-dimensional domain
+meshdemo(1); % a simple, two-dimensional domain.
-meshdemo(2); % a multi-resolution grid for the Australian region
+meshdemo(2); % a multi-resolution grid for the Australian region.
-meshdemo(3); % a uniform resolution spheroidal grid
+meshdemo(3); % a uniform resolution spheroidal grid.
-meshdemo(4); % a global grid with regional "patch"
+meshdemo(4); % a global grid with regional "patch".
-meshdemo(5); % a global grid with multi-resolution grid-spacing constraints
+meshdemo(5); % a global grid with multi-resolution grid-spacing constraints.
 ````

 ## `Licence`

 This program may be freely redistributed under the condition that the copyright notices (including this entire header) are not removed, and no compensation is received through use of the software.
 Private, research, and institutional use is free.
-You may distribute modified versions of this code UNDER THE CONDITION THAT THIS CODE AND ANY MODIFICATIONS MADE TO IT IN THE SAME FILE REMAIN UNDER COPYRIGHT OF THE ORIGINAL AUTHOR, BOTH SOURCE AND OBJECT CODE ARE MADE FREELY AVAILABLE WITHOUT CHARGE, AND CLEAR NOTICE IS GIVEN OF THE MODIFICATIONS.
-Distribution of this code as part of a commercial system is permissible ONLY BY DIRECT ARRANGEMENT WITH THE AUTHOR.
+You may distribute modified versions of this code `UNDER THE CONDITION THAT THIS CODE AND ANY MODIFICATIONS MADE TO IT IN THE SAME FILE REMAIN UNDER COPYRIGHT OF THE ORIGINAL AUTHOR, BOTH SOURCE AND OBJECT CODE ARE MADE FREELY AVAILABLE WITHOUT CHARGE, AND CLEAR NOTICE IS GIVEN OF THE MODIFICATIONS`.
+Distribution of this code as part of a commercial system is permissible `ONLY BY DIRECT ARRANGEMENT WITH THE AUTHOR`.
 (If you are not directly supplying this code to a customer, and you are instead telling them how they can obtain it for free, then you are not required to make any arrangement with me.)

 Disclaimer:  Neither I nor: Columbia University, The Massachusetts Institute of Technology, The University of Sydney, nor the National Aeronautics and Space Administration warrant this code in any way whatsoever.
 This code is provided "as-is" to be used at your own risk.